 Background and Credentials

-Ms. Mastick earned her J.D. from the University of Notre Dame Law School, where she received the ABA-Bloomberg BNA Award for Excellence in the Study of Intellectual Property Law and was a Notre Dame Law School Fellowship recipient.
-During law school, Ms. Mastick was a member of the Intellectual Property Law Society and served as the production editor of the Notre Dame Journal of Law, Ethics and Public Policy.
-Additionally, Ms. Mastick participated in the Notre Dame Intellectual Property and Entrepreneurship Clinic, where she assisted clients in preparing both patent and trademark applications.
-Ms. Mastick also holds a B.S. degree in physics, with a second major in philosophy and a minor in Italian, from the University of Notre Dame.
-During her undergraduate studies, she received the Dockweiler Medal for best senior philosophy thesis and was a member of both the Sigma Pi Sigma Physics Honors Society and the Glynn Family Honors Program.
+While earning her law degree, Shannon received a University of Notre Dame Law School Fellowship and the ABA-Bloomberg BNA Award for Excellence in the Study of Intellectual Property Law.
+She also was a member of the Intellectual Property Law Society and served as the production editor of the Notre Dame Journal of Law, Ethics and Public Policy.
+Additionally, Shannon participated in Notre Dame’s Intellectual Property and Entrepreneurship Clinic, where she assisted clients in preparing patent and trademark applications.

 - University of Notre Dame Law School (J.D.)